jorisbrauns/Cordova-Demos/README.md

 # Cordova-Demos

 ## Weather demo
-You need a api key to use the openwathermap api, go to http://api.openweathermap.org create an account and get yourself a key!
+The weather app is making use of the openweathermap data and it's API.
+Before you are able to run this app, create an account and get a API key.
+You can get this on the following website http://api.openweathermap.org